mozcelikors/yakala/README.md

 # yakala
-A visual helper tool for Linux: Show system statistics, search for files, search for networks, and modify your aliases.
+A visual helper tool for GNU/Linux: Show system statistics, search for files, search for networks, modify your aliases, search and kill processes, edit environment variables...

 ## Compiling